Divyakeerthi12/Connect3game/README.md

 Connect Three is a solved game.
 The first player can always win by playing the right moves.

 IDE : IntelliJ 2017.1 Community

+Note:https:Connect3Game.jar--> This is a jar file.
+You can download and play the game.